s4236569/physgap/README.md

 * templates.
 This is where all the non-content bits of the web pages go.
 Basically the content gets inserted into the templates to produce complete html.
-* www.
+* www .
 The output folder.
 Used by phonegap build to create the apps
 * README.md.
 This file
 * physgap.hs. tells the "website compiler" what to do